 UE has an established PDU Session with a UPF including the PDU Session Anchor (Remote UPF).
 The PDU Session user plane involves at least the Source (R)AN, Source Branching Point or Source UL CL, local Source UPF (PSA2) and the Remote UPF (PDU Session Anchor, PSA1), where Source Branching Point or Source UL CL and PSA2 can be co-located.

-1. At some point SMF decides to change the Branching Point or the UL CL due to UE mobility.
+1. At some point SMF decides to change the Branching Point or the UL CL due to UE mobility or the change of satellite in the UE-SAT-UE communication.

 2. The SMF selects a local Target UPF (PSA3) and using N4 establishes the local Target UPF for the PDU Session.